dptww1/ijbsputils/README.md

 #### Go To Renderer

-If you have focus on a Java class containing a @Renderer.Path annotation (perhaps indirectly in a superclass), "Go To Renderer" will open the renderer file for you in the editor.
+If you have focus on a Java class containing a @Renderer.Path annotation (perhaps indirectly in a base class), "Go To Renderer" will open the renderer file for you in the editor.
 If your class has multiple @Renderer.Path annotations, you'll be prompted (with an incredibly ugly UI) for which one you want to go to.